670373064/YOLO_v3/README.md

 # YOLO_v3
-This repository has not been completed yet
+This repository has not been completed yet.